-The Docker image ocrmypdf provides a web service front-end that allows files to submitted over HTTP and the results "downloaded".
-This is an HTTP server intended to simplify web services deployments; it is not intended to be deployed on the public internet and no real security measures to speak of.
+The Docker image of OCRmyPDF provides a web service front-end that allows files to submitted over HTTP, and the results can be downloaded.
+This is an HTTP server intended to demonstrate how OCRmyPDF can be integrated into a web service.
+It is not intended to be deployed on the public internet and does not provide any security measures.